poquirion/distribute2mpi/README.md

 ```

-To execute script using distribute2mpi on a single machine, just run `mpiexec -n 1 my_script.py --some_script_option --more_options`
+To execute script using distribute2mpi on a single machine, just run `mpiexec -n 1 my_script.py --some_options --more_options`

 To run your code on 1000 processors (!) on an HPC running for example PBS, run `qsub submit_myscript.sh`, where submit_myscript.sh is: